yousfiwiame/AI-DevSecOps-Project/README.md

 1. **Scans for vulnerabilities** using SAST (Static Application Security Testing), SCA (Software Composition Analysis), and DAST (Dynamic Application Security Testing) tools
 2. **Parses and normalizes** security reports into a unified format
-3. **Generates security policies** using LLMs (OpenAI GPT and Hugging Face models) based on detected vulnerabilities
+3. **Generates security policies** using LLMs (Gemini, Groq, Hugging Face, and OpenRouter models) based on detected vulnerabilities
 4. **Evaluates policy quality** using BLEU and ROUGE-L metrics

 The Flask application intentionally contains **25+ security vulnerabilities** for testing and demonstration purposes.